How the 2017 Tax Reform Bill Affects Your Savings

 4. Mortgage interest deductions cut in half

-Current tax law allows filers to make an itemized deduction on their mortgage interest payments for home loans valued up to $1 million.
-As of 2018, the deduction will shrink 50 percent to mortgages valued at $500,000 or less.
+2018 tax law allows filers to make an itemized deduction on their mortgage interest payments for home loans valued up to $1 million.
+As of 2020, the deduction you can take on mortgages valued at $750,000 or less.

 How it may affect you: Existing homeowners with mortgages between half a million dollars to $1 million won’t be affected by the change, since it only applies to future and upcoming home loan borrowers.
 But if you planned on stretching your budget to accommodate a mortgage up to seven figures, the lack of a tax break could spread your dollars even thinner, encouraging debt or consequences like foreclosure for those relying on mortgage interest tax breaks to stay ahead financially.

 What You Can Do About the Tax Changes

 Though the changes propose potential tax breaks for all Americans, low-income individuals and families may be hit the hardest.
 The alteration of tax brackets, and the reduction of certain tax cuts and deductions, plus other changes may make it even harder for them to pay their taxes each year.
 And the more money owed in taxes, the more difficult it becomes to manage revolving expenses and save money.

 Here are some tips and tax hacks to work around the changes and come out ahead: